AKORY

 Akory, which means "What Now?" in the Malagasy language, was produced on four continents over the last four years and sees Razia diving even more deeply into her Malagasy roots.
 Featuring a more stripped-down approach than her debut album, Akory is full of upbeat songs with vibrant melodies and soulful collaborations with a number of Madagascar's top musicians.
 Cumbancha will release Akory in Europe in November 2014 and in the United States in February 2015.

-Madagascar’s northeast coast, surrounded by the infectious rhythms of local salegy music.
+Singer, songwriter and environmental activist Razia Said spent her childhood in the vanilla-growing region of Madagascar’s northeast coast, surrounded by the infectious rhythms of local salegy music.
 Her life journey has taken her from Madagascar to Gabon, France, Indonesia and her current base of New York City, but Madagascar has always been her spiritual home and main source of inspiration.

 “Malagasy music is very rich,” says Razia.
 “Everywhere in Madagascar you can hear guitar, accordion and local instruments played in the most remote villages.”
 Razia describes her band’s sound as very endemic to Madagascar drawing on the country's intricate and unique rhythms that inspire awe and fascination worldwide.
 As one of the few crossover musicians from Madagascar, Razia takes it upon herself to spread messages of environmentalism and social action by blending her country’s traditional music with a contemporary Western twist.
 Keeping her focus on the connection between the environmental destruction and political dismay in the country she calls home, Razia delivers an album full of soul, energy, and urgency that reaches into her most private thoughts and emotions.